 After the Game.
 As I said, you should be safe walking around the campus.
 If you're looking for a postgame meal (or even just a pint), the nearby choices are many.
 Popular choices on or around campus include Bobby's Burger Palace, The Board and Brew, and Looney's Pub (all at 8150 Baltimore Avenue/Route 1, about a mile east of the stadium), and the following that are all within a 5-minute walk of each other, near the intersection of Baltimore Avenue and Knox Road, about a mile southeast of the stadium: Jason's Deli (7356 Baltimore), Cornerstone Grill & Loft, (7325 Baltimore), Terrapin's Turf (4410 Knox), Ledo Restaurant (4509 Knox), and an outlet of that now-gone Rutgers standby, Cluck-U Chicken (7415 Baltimore).

 Back in D.C., a particular favorite of mine is Fado, an Irish-themed bar that shows international soccer games.
 It's a short walk away, at 808 7th Street NW.
 The bar 51st State is a known hangout for Yankees, Mets, Giants, Jets, Knicks and Rangers fans.
 (No mention of the Nets, Islanders or Devils, though.)
 2512 L St. NW at Pennsylvania Avenue.
 Metro: Blue or Orange to Foggy Bottom.
+Rebellion is also said to be a Mets fan bar.
+1836 18th Street NW at T Street.
+Metro: Red to Dupont Circle.
 Nanny O'Brien's is also said to be a Giants fan bar.
 3319 Connecticut Ave NW.
 Metro: Red to Cleveland Park.

 If you need a real Rutgers fix before going back -- especially likely if the Scarlet Knights lose -- Washington has a Thomas Sweet!
 It's in the Georgetown section, at 3214 P Street NW.
 Not reachable by Metro, which doesn't go to Georgetown: You'll need a bus if you're not driving, either the D2 or the D6.